oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 ### Summary

-This page describes the changes needed in the engine in order to support changes/additions to SPICE client functionality.
+This pages describes the changes needed on oVirt to support new SPICE features in 3.1.

 ### Owner